axrxvm/betterdiscordjs/plugins/README.md

 # Plugin System

-The BetterDJS plugin system allows you to easily add or remove features from your bot without modifying the core code.
+The betterdiscordjs plugin system allows you to easily add or remove features from your bot without modifying the core code.
 You can load plugins from files or directly from code.

 ## Features